Railway spine

 Railway spine was a nineteenth-century diagnosis for the post-traumatic symptoms of passengers involved in railroad accidents.

-The first full length medical study of the condition was John Eric Erichsen's classic book, On Railway and Other Injuries of the Nervous System.
+The first full-length medical study of the condition was John Eric Erichsen's classic book, On Railway and Other Injuries of the Nervous System.
 For this reason, railway spine is often known as Erichsen's disease.

 Railway collisions were a frequent occurrence in the early 19th century.
-Exacerbating the problem was the fact that railway cars were flimsy, wooden structures with no protection for the occupants.
+Exacerbating the problem was that railway cars were flimsy, wooden structures with no protection for the occupants.

 Soon a group of people started coming forward who claimed that they had been injured in train crashes, but had no obvious evidence of injury.
-The railroads rejected these claims as fake.
+The railroads rejected these claims as fake, sometimes belittling people's pain as litigation neurosis, implying that the only real problem was the injured person making a legal claim.

 The nature of symptoms caused by "railway spine" was hotly debated in the late 19th century, notably at the meetings of the (Austrian) Imperial Society of Physicians in Vienna, 1886.
 Germany's leading neurologist, Hermann Oppenheim, claimed that all railway spine symptoms were due to physical damage to the spine or brain, whereas French and British scholars, notably Jean-Martin Charcot and Herbert Page, insisted that some symptoms could be caused by hysteria (now known as conversion disorder).

 Erichsen observed that those most likely to be injured in a railway crash were those sitting with their backs to the acceleration.
 This is the same injury mechanism found in whiplash.
 As with automobile accidents, railway and airplane accidents are now known to cause posttraumatic stress disorder (PTSD) and other psychosomatic symptoms in addition to physical trauma.